 visits to the NICU.

-Ask your doctor or a certified lactation consultant to review your health history
+Ask your healthcare provider or a certified lactation consultant to review your health

-with you to learn if there may be a health condition, treatment, or medication that
+history with you to learn if there may be a health condition, treatment, or medication

-Ask your doctor or a certified lactation consultant about medicines or herbal preparations
+Ask your healthcare provider or a certified lactation consultant about medicines

 Think positive.
 Although insufficient milk production usually can be reversed, any